From BR Bullpen

 Ty Cobb threatened to sue after the case was dismissed, but then was quieted by a generous salary offer from Connie Mack, owner/manager of the Philadelphia Athletics - for his part, Speaker found work with the Washington Senators.
 Cobb took well to his new home, batting .357 in 134 games for the A's in 1927, and following that with a .323 average in 95 games at age 41 in 1928.
 At that point, he retired and returned to live in Georgia.

 Personal Life

 Cobb's brother Paul Cobb played minor league ball from 1907 to 1916.
 During World War I, Cobb was a Captain under Branch Rickey's CWS Chemical Warfare unit; he never saw action although he did make the trip to France.
-He was in Army's Gas and Flame Division.

 He made a fortune by investing in Coca-Cola and a company that would become part of General Motors.
 He was a personal friend of the Woodruff family, who were the principal owners of the Coca Cola Company and, like Cobb, native Georgians.
 Cobb's endorsements of their product helped to hone his own business acumen.

 Cobb had a brief career as an actor, both on stage and in movies.
 After the 1911 season, he toured around the United States for ten weeks in a production of The College Widow in which he played the leading man.
 He received fairly good reviews for his performance, but did not like the grind of touring, thinking it would detract from its preparations for the next baseball season.
 After the 1916 season, he was hired to star in the silent movie Somewhere in Georgia, based on a story by sportswriter Grantland Rice.
 The film, of which no copy remains, received only limited distribution, and mixed reviews.
 He made a few cameo appearances in other films in later years, including in Angels in the Outfield in 1951.